horthbynorthwest/CV/README.md

 ## Skills

 #### Communication
-The film industry is one that flows through effective and concise communication, with an ability to synthesise and adapt the information to be understandable across all levels.
-Different departments and levels within those departments will require vastly different knowledge from purely technical, to solutions, to key overviews.
-Trust between departments is an integral part of film, without being able to be understood or to listen and value the input from other departments/people trust is a hard thing to build.
+Both strong listening and verbalisation skills are key for being successful in film, particularly as an Assistant Director (who are essentially the nervous system of a film set).
+Different departments and levels within those departments require a vastly different knowledge set from purely technical, to solutions, to key overviews.
+Over the years I've developed the ability to effectively communicate across all levels with the relevant details, on many occasions I have become the go to for information.

 #### Adaptable
 In film no two jobs present the same challenges and that is also true on a micro level too, no two days are ever the same, so being able to adapt to the environment presented is an invaluable skill.
 I thrive in an environment where I'm challenged: new crew, new project, new language there's always a way to get stuck in.